Control Theory and Experimental Design in Diffusion Processes: Partial Observations

 \end{enumerate} While this strategy is not expected to be optimal in general because the control values are determined by the current state rather than the entire past history, we argue that it nevertheless provides an efficient control strategy for problems where accurate filtering is feasible, i.e., when the conditional variation of the process given observations of it is small.

 Step (i) above follows exactly the methodology from Sect.~\ref{sec:ControlTheory}.
 The main difference between the partial and full observation cases is the need for filtering.
-For conceptual and implementation simplicity, in this paper we use {\it particle filters} \citep[see, e.g.,][]{liu}.
-Specifically, we discretize the diffusion process using the standard Euler-Maruyama approximation (\ref{eq:euler}), and incorporate observations via Bayes's formula.
-In all the examples considered in this paper, the observations are linear functions of the state vector plus Gaussian error.
-This allows us to avoid weighting and resampling in the particle filter.
-Instead, we incorporate the observations within the Euler-Maruyama scheme \eqref{eq:euler} by first applying the drift $\fbold(\Xbold_i,\theta,u_i)~\dt$ and then sampling the Gaussian disturbance $\sqrt{\dt}~\Sigma^{1/2}(\Xbold_i) \epsilonbold_i$ conditional on the observation at time $i+1$.
-When multiple steps are taken between observations, this update is applied for the final step.

-In practical terms, our particle filters are simpler and more robust than bootstrap filters, and do not differ significantly from other popular filtering schemes, e.g., the ensemble Kalman filter.

-One additional implementation detail: when observations are infrequent, we simply hold the control value constant between observations.
-In principle, we can also use the past information to extrapolate the state trajectory between observations, and use a time-dependent control.
-But for the examples considered in this paper, the simpler strategy appears sufficient; it is also more realistically applicable in some experiments.

-\paragraph{Maximum likelihood estimates} Another advantage of using particle filters is that we can easily evaluate the likelihood as a bi-product.
-Let $I$ be the relevant parameter interval (see Sect.~\ref{sect:Parameter Dependence and Priors}), and for simplicity assume a flat prior over $I~.$ We discretize $I$ into a discrete grid $I_M$ of size $M$.
-For each putative parameter value in $I_M,$ we run a particle filter and compute an estimate of the log-likelihood using the formula \citep{Ionides06}

-where $\{\xbold^{(i)}_k:i=1,\cdots,N\}$ denotes the ensemble of particles at step $k$.
-If the computed log-likelihood curve takes on a maximum in the interior of the interval $I,$ we do a standard 3-point quadratic interpolation around the maximum and find the maximizer; this we use this as the MLE.
-On the rare occasions when the log-likelihood curve does not have a maximum inside the interval $I,$ we use the corresponding endpoint as the estimate (but record the estimate as being ``out of range'').

-One further ``trick'' can be used to improve the performance of the grid-based MLE: for each simulation experiment, corresponding ``particles'' for different parameter values are driven using the same sequences of Gaussian random numbers.
-That is, if the $i$th particle in the ensemble for the $j$th parameter value is in state $\xbold^{i,j}_k$ at timestep $k$, then the particle positions $\xbold^{i,1}_{k+1}, \cdots, \xbold^{i,M}_{k+1}$ at the next timestep (where $M=$ number of points in the parameter grid) are generated from the current positions $\xbold^{i,1}_{k}, \cdots, \xbold^{i,M}_{k}$ using the {\em same} Gaussian random numbers.
-(To ensure correct sampling, the particles $\xbold^{1,j}_t, \cdots, \xbold^{N,j}_t$ for fixed $j$ still receive independent Gaussian random numbers.)
-This {\em same-noise coupling} or {\em method of same paths} reduces the variance of the resulting estimates \citep{asmussen-glynn}, and produces smooth likelihood curves.
+For conceptual and implementation simplicity, in this paper we use a version of a {\it particle filter} \citep[see, e.g.,][]{liu}.
+These allow us to both produce a filter distribution for the $\xbold_t|\ybold_1,\ldots,\ybold_t$ and also to calculate a likelihood for each candidate value of $\theta$.
+This allows us to employ a maximum likelihood estimate of $\theta$ in our simulations.
+The details of our particle filter and likelihood maximization algorithm are given in Appendix \ref{app:filter}.